 - Increase your online presence.

-Use a separate business account that is not your personal profile and, in both cases, use images which inspire trust and look more professional.
+Use a separate business account that is not your personal profile and, in both cases, use images that inspire trust and look more professional.
 Apply the same criteria for emails and maintain a professional tone.

 - Create your own personal blog and / or website.